 And if you’re looking for more inspiring ways to tell stories around your values, here are 10 ways other brands have done it.

 Example: Smuckers details their brand’s purpose-focused initiatives, including the nonprofits they partner with and the causes they’re committed to.

 5 More Ways to Nurture Your Employer Brand

 From your first interaction with a candidate, to ongoing employee engagement, to their exit interview, there are many facets of your employer brand that you can work to improve.
 If you’re looking for more opportunities to grow your brand…

-- Learn about the keys to a strong employer brand.
+- See our guide to build a strong employer brand.

 - Bookmark these 50 tools, tips, and resources to improve your employer brand.

 - Map your employee journey to create a stronger experience at each stage.

 - Try these 10 ways to tell your employer brand story.

 - Experiment with these 25 types of employer brand content.

 Or, if you don’t have the bandwidth to tackle everything right now, let’s talk about how we can help bring your employer brand to life.